JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 **Resulting migration script(s) = Current State (Source) – Previous State (Target).**

-In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the state of the source.
+In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the source's state.

 As a source you can choose between the following options: